Definitional Registry / Node 01

 noun [ dij-i-tl ahr-tuh-fakt ]

-3. The foundational unit of study within the discipline of Archaeobytology.
+3. The foundational unit of study within the discipline of Archaeobytology, further classified by its functional state.

 The Taxonomic Strata